telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-key-features.md

 <snippet id='richtexteditor-getting-started' />

+Alternatively, you can create a [RichTextHtmlStringSource](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtexthtmlstringsource) object and assign it to the <code>Source</code> property of the RichTextEditor.

 ### Load HTML from a stream

 Another option to preload HTML is by retrieving it from a stream through the static <code>FromStream</code> method of the **RichTextSource** and again,  assign the result to the **Source** property of the RichTextEditor:

 <snippet id='richtexteditor-keyfeatures-fromstream' />

+Alternatively, you can create a [RichTextHtmlStreamSource](/devtools/xamarin/api/telerik.xamarinforms.richtexteditor.richtexthtmlstreamsource) object and set it as the <code>Source</code> of the RichTextEditor.

 ## Retrieving HTML Content